 From 1932 through 1933, a mass, man-made famine was introduced to areas in Ukraine, and somewhere between 7 million and 10 million people died of starvation.
 This famine, called Holodomor, is considered by the Ukrainian government to be a genocide on the part of the former Soviet Union, but scholars disagree as to whether it can technically be considered as such.
 Holodomor literally translates to “death by hunger” or “to starve to death.”

-4Ukraine Facts: World Heritage
+4. World Heritage

-Ukraine has seven Unesco World Heritage sites designated by the United Nations so far; of those seven sites, six of them are cultural:
+Ukraine has seven UNESCO World Heritage sites designated by the United Nations so far; of those seven sites, six of them are cultural:

 - Ancient City of Tauric Chersonese and its Chora